Adaptive Soft Error Protection for Neural Network Processing: Experiment results

 \subsection{Overall Fault-tolerant Design Evaluation}

-To demonstrate the performance advantages of the proposed adaptive fault-tolerant design, we evaluate it from two perspectives: model accuracy and computational overhead.
-It is compared with two state-of-the-art fault-tolerant approaches: the baseline fault-tolerant approach \cite{zhao2020ft,kosaian2021arithmetic,xue} that all tasks use a uniform protection and the static fault-tolerant approach \cite{bolchini2022selective,cai2024evaluation,xue2023exploring} performs selective protection based on static vulnerability.
+To demonstrate the performance advantages of the proposed adaptive fault-tolerant design, we evaluate it from three perspectives: model accuracy, computational overhead, and runtime.
+It is compared with two fault-tolerant methods.
+First, the uniform protection method draws on the ABFT fault-tolerant algorithms for convolution and GEMM proposed in \cite {zhao2020ft} and \cite {xue2023soft} to implement an error protection mechanism across all input tasks and model layers.
+Second, the selective protection method based on static vulnerability draws on the vulnerability analysis of each layer based on fault injection in \cite {xue2023soft} to provide targeted protection for key layers.